awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 After you add an external connection, configure your package manager to use your CodeArtifact repository\.
 Use the following for **`npm`**\.

 ```
-aws codeartifact login --tool npm --domain my-domain \
-    --domain-owner domain-owner-id --repository my-repo
+aws codeartifact login --tool npm --domain my-domain --domain-owner domain-owner-id --repository my-repo
 ```

-Then, request the package from the public repository, as follows\.
+Then, request the package from the public repository\.

 ```
 npm install lodash